recommenders-team/recommenders/SETUP.md

 ## Compute environments

 Depending on the type of recommender system and the notebook that needs to be run, there are different computational requirements.
-Currently, this repository supports the following environments:
+Currently, this repository supports **Python CPU**, **Python GPU** and **PySpark**.

-* Python CPU / GPU
-* PySpark CPU / GPU

 ## Setup guide for Local or DSVM

 ### Requirements

-* Machine running Linux, Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/about)) or macOS
+* A machine running Linux, Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/about)) or macOS
-* Anaconda with Python version >= 3.6.
+* Anaconda with Python version >= 3.6
   * This is pre-installed on Azure DSVM such that one can run the following steps directly.
 For local setup, [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a quick way to get started.
 * [Apache Spark](https://spark.apache.org/downloads.html) (this is only needed for the PySpark environment).